 Rigorous peer-review of all papers that appear in transactions is required by the IEEE and papers are selected for publication only on the basis of merit and appropriateness.
 As a reviewer, you are playing a key role in ensuring the quality, consistency, and impact of J-BHI in the research community.
 For J-BHI, we normally require all reviewers to complete the review in three weeks from the date when you agreed with the associate editor.

 We fully appreciate and are very grateful to the fact that you are contributing to EMBS on a voluntary basis in addition to your busy academic and research duties.
 Please keep the associate editor informed if the review is delayed or if your circumstance has changed and no longer can return the review within the original timeframe.
 It is important to advise the Associate Editor of an approximate date that you can complete review.

-Reminders of deadlines will be sent automatically from Manuscript Central.
+Reminders of deadlines will be sent automatically from ScholarOne.
 Any questions you may have about this manuscript or the review process should be directed to the Associate Editor.

 The primary objective is to obtain a high quality, fair review of the manuscript.
-Please submit your completed review via the Reviewer Center of Manuscript Central.
+Please submit your completed review via the Reviewer Center of ScholarOne.

 Your completed review should include the following:

 - Accept without changes – this applies to outstanding papers that can be published as it is or revised papers that have successfully addressed all concerns raised during previous reviews;